iot-salzburg/dtz_messaging-system/README.md

 ```

+## Backlog

 ## Trouble-Shooting

 * ERROR org.apache.kafka.common.errors.TopicExistsException: Topic 'eu.channelID_10.companyID_Salzburg-Research' already exists.
 If data is sent before kafka topics are restored, an error will be returned.

+* ERROR in all gost applications: "invalid data found"
+There could be a version jump between postgresql 9 and 10, which leads to
+invalid data representation.
+Remove all images involving GOST